 Location.
-38° 54.76′ N, 76° 56.523′ W. Marker is in Kenilworth Park, District of Columbia, in Washington.
-Marker is on Anacostia Avenue Northeast just west of Ponds Street Northeast, on the right when traveling west.
+38° 54.753′ N, 76° 56.496′ W. Marker is in Kenilworth Park, District of Columbia, in Washington.
+Marker can be reached from Anacostia Avenue Northeast 0.1 miles west of Ponds Street Northeast, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 1550 Anacostia Avenue Northeast, Washington DC 20019, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Aquatic Greenhouse #3 (a few steps from this marker); Helen Shaw Fowler (a few steps from this marker); Aquatic Greenhouse #1 (a few steps from this marker); Display Pools (within shouting distance of this marker); Beauty and Business (about 400 feet away, measured in a direct line); Victoria amazonica (approx. 0.2 miles away); Under the Boardwalk (approx. 0.2 miles away); Birds, Wetlands and...
-Conservation (approx. 0.3 miles away).
+Aquatic Greenhouse #1 (a few steps from this marker); Helen Shaw Fowler (within shouting distance of this marker); Preserve and Protect (within shouting distance of this marker); Aquatic Greenhouse #3 (within shouting distance of this marker); Beauty and Business (about 500 feet away, measured in a direct line); Victoria amazonica (approx. 0.2 miles away); Under the Boardwalk (approx. ¼ mile away); Birds, Wetlands and...
+Conservation (approx. 0.4 miles away).
 Touch for a list and map of all markers in Kenilworth Park.

-Categories. • African Americans • Horticulture & Forestry • Parks & Recreational Areas •
+Categories. • Horticulture & Forestry • Industry & Commerce • Parks & Recreational Areas •

 Credits.
 This page was last revised on October 27, 2019.
 This page originally submitted on October 27, 2019, by Devry Becker Jones of Washington, District of Columbia.
 This page has been viewed 39 times since then and 5 times this year.
 Photos: 1, 2. submitted on October 27, 2019, by Devry Becker Jones of Washington, District of Columbia.